shunia/context/README.md

 context
 =======

-Simple and easy IOC framework for actionscript3.
+Simple and easy Object-Based framework for actionscript3.